-Regular events are held at Sandringham including the renowned Sandringham Farmers Market plus drive in movies, Christmas events, charity events and much more.
+Regular events are held at Sandringham House and Gardens including the renowned Sandringham Farmers Market plus drive in movies, Land Rover Safari, Proms in the Garden, Bushcraft courses, Christmas events, charity events and much more.
+Check here

-Check out the latest drive in movies experiences at Sandringham.
+Check out the latest drive in movies experiences at Sandringham House and Gardens.

-At Sandringham we offer several options for those wishing to extend their visit and enjoy their stay with us.
+At Sandringham House and Gardens we offer several options for those wishing to extend their visit and enjoy their stay with us.
 Sandringham is delighted to offer two charming holiday cottages for self-catering holidays in the heart of the Norfolk Coast, an Area of Outstanding Natural Beauty.

 In addition, Park House, run by Leonard Cheshire Disability, is a hotel catering specifically for disabled visitors and their companions, and there are two caravan sites sited within the Country Park.